FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 PORTO VENERE

 Porto Venere is a small Italian harbor town nestled in the Gulf of La Spezia, and it’s one of the most beautiful places I have visited in Italy.
-With its picturesque harbor, brightly colored houses, medieval churches, and rugged cliffs overlooking the sea, it’s no wonder that Porto Venere is such an perfect destination.
+With its picturesque harbor, brightly colored houses, medieval churches, and rugged cliffs overlooking the sea, it’s no wonder that Porto Venere is such a perfect destination.

 It’s often referred to as an ‘open-air museum’, because of its timeless beauty and wealth of cultural attractions – from the ancient ruins of Palmaria Island to the Castello Doria, one of Italy’s most impressive fortresses.